manfredsteyer/2019_08_26/tddd_en.md

 }
 ```

-As usual in object orientation, these entities use information hiding to ensure that their state remains consistent.
+As usual in OO-land, these entities use information hiding to ensure that their state remains consistent.
 You implement this with private fields and public methods that operate on them.

-In addition, these entities not only encapsulate data, but also business rules.
+These entities not only encapsulate data, but also business rules.
 At least the method ``setStatus`` indicates this circumstance.
 Only for cases where business rules can not be meaningfully accommodated in an entity, DDD defines so-called domain services.

+#### Tip:

 Entities that only represent data structures are frowned upon in DDD.
 The community calls them devaluing [bloodless (anemic)](https://martinfowler.com/bliki/AnemicDomainModel.html).

+### Tactical DDD with Functional Programming

-From an object-oriented point of view, this may be correct.
-However, with languages such as JavaScript and TypeScript, object orientation is less important.
-Rather, they are multi-paradigm languages in which functional programming is particularly important.
+From an object-oriented point of view, the previous approach makes sense.
+However - with languages such as JavaScript and TypeScript () - object-orientation is less important.

-Works dealing with functional DDD can be reviewed here:
+Typescript is multi-paradigm languages in which Functional Programming is particularly important.
+Articles dealing with Functional DDD can be reviewed here:

 * [Domain Modeling Made Funcitonal](https://pragprog.com/book/swdddf/domain-modeling-made-functional),
 * [Functional and Reactive Domain Modeling](https://www.amzn.com/1617292249).

-With functional programming, the previously considered entity model would therefore be separated in TypeScript into a data part and a logic part:
+With functional programming, the previously considered entity model would therefore be separated in TypeScript into a data part and a logic part.
+[Domain-Driven Design Distilled](https://www.amzn.com/0134434420) which is one of the standard works for DDD and primarily relies on OOP, admits that this rule change is necessary in the world of FP.

+Consider:

 ```Typescript